How logistics teams actually pick NYC warehouse space in 2026

 Rents by submarket

 - Maspeth and Central Queens: Average $22–$27 per SF NNN.
-Grand Logistics Center anchor lease and the surrounding submarket have pushed pricing above the Bronx average.
+Anchor leases and the surrounding submarket have pushed pricing above the Bronx average.

 - Long Island City: $16–$22 per SF NNN.
 Smaller-format spaces persist but the submarket is increasingly contested between industrial users and residential/mixed-use conversion pressure.